Electric vehicle industry in China

-The electric vehicle industry in China is the largest in the world, accounting for around 57.4% of global production of electric vehicles (EVs) and around 500,000 exports in 2021.
-In 2021, CAAM reported China had sold 3.34 million passenger electric vehicles, consisting 2.73 million BEVs (battery-only EVs) and 0.6 million PHEV (plug-in hybrid electric vehicles), which is around 53% share of the global market of 6.23 million "new energy" passenger vehicles – BEVs, PHEVs, and HEVs. and recording new sales of 186,000 commercial EVs in 2021.
+The electric vehicle industry in China is the largest in the world, accounting for around 58% of global production of electric vehicles (EVs) in 2023 and more than 1.28 million exports in 2024.
+In 2024, CAAM reported China had sold 12.87 million passenger electric vehicles, with 60% of those sales being battery electric vehicles (BEVs) and 40% being plug-in hybrid electric vehicles (PHEVs).
+China also dominates the electric bus and light commercial vehicle market, reaching over 500,000 buses (95% of global stock) and recording new sales of 447,000 commercial EVs in 2023.

-Plug-in electric vehicle (BEV and PHEV) sales was 15% of the overall automotive sales in China in 2021.
-NEV adoption rapidly increased to a record 28% in March 2022, and according to BYD chairman Wang Chuanfu could reach 35% by end of 2022, exceeding the government goal of 20% by 2025.
+Plug-in electric vehicle (BEV and PHEV) sales were 47.9% of the overall automotive sales in China in 2024.
+This is a significant increase from 2020, when plug-in electric vehicles accounted for only 6.3% of total sales.
 The plug-in market in China was dominated by Chinese companies, with BYD Auto and SAIC Motor occupying the top two spots, and 5 out of the top 7 spots.

-The battery industry is closely related to the EV industry as batteries constitute around 1/3 of the cost of EVs and around 80% of lithium-ion batteries in the world are used in EVs.
-The industry also has significant Chinese presence, with major players including world's largest CATL, BYD, CALB, Gotion, SVOLT and WeLion.
+The electric battery industry is closely related to the EV industry as EV batteries constitute around 1/3 of the cost of EVs and around 80% of lithium-ion batteries in the world are used in EVs.
+The industry also has significant Chinese presence, with major players including world's largest CATL, BYD FinDreams, CALB, Gotion, SVOLT and EVE Energy.

 History

 Electric vehicle manufacturers

 Plug-in electric vehicle (BEV and PHEV) sales was 15% of the overall automotive sales in China in 2021.
 NEV adoption rapidly increased to a record 28% in March 2022, and according to BYD chairman Wang Chuanfu could reach 35% by end of 2022, exceeding the government goal of 20% by 2025.
 The plug-in market in China was dominated by Chinese companies, with BYD Auto and SAIC Motor occupying the top two spots, and 5 out of the top 7 spots.

 It is difficult to estimate the comparative size of EV companies in China as foreign companies such as Tesla and VW have significant sales and manufacturing in China, while Chinese companies such as BYD have significant overseas sales.
 Some Chinese companies also have foreign-based subsidiaries such as Geely, which owns Polestar and Lynk & Co.

+According to Bloomberg, there were 500 Chinese electric car manufacturers in China in 2019.
+After fierce competition, only 100 manufacturers remained by 2023.
+According to Wired, as many as 300 manufacturers, both domestic and international, were offering electric vehicles in China in 2023.